TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/framework-compliance.md

 - Implement call-sign management for police officers.
 - Add altitude and location tracking for helicopter flights.
 - Persist additional ped attributes such as position and appearance customization.
+- Implement paycheck and grade progression logic for jobs.